 Mummy Confession: I love trialing and reviewing products, especially for my baby!

 Over the years as a mum, I have found several places which offer product tests for mums and babies, as well as places that just take your information and give it away to spam emails and phone calls.
 I have listed only the legitimate ones I have used below.
-I have actually signed up and received products from these companies.
+I have actually signed up and received products from all of these companies.

-Ive seen several ads on Facebook and other pages that claim to allow you to product test, but in exchange, they give your information to companies who spam your phone with calls and texts.
+I’ve seen several ads on Facebook and other pages that claim to allow you to product test, but in exchange, they give your information to companies who spam your phone with calls and texts.
 So beware anytime you give your personal information.

 In order to receive these free products, you do need to review these products, whether it’s online, on social media, or privately with the company giving out the products.
+Obviously availability and how often you get any products will vary, but your best chance is to reply early to call outs, and do what you need to complete your reviews quickly to qualify for more product tests.

 For more ways you can save, earn cash back, and a little pocket change, check out my post here.

 Social Soup– Social Soup is Australia’s largest influenced community.
 If picked for a trial, you help to influence the products a company creates and give reviews and feedback both on your social medias and on the social soup website.
+These are generally smaller sized samples I’ve found.

 Home Tester Club– Home Tester Club lets select people try and review products on the market, as well as provides some friends with products to try as well, giving them the opportunity to review and join in the club.